 Servant leaders work as classroom assistants in at least one class each school year.
 Responsibilities range from set-up and cleaning to grading to helping individual students who need assistance.
 Students receive high school elective credit for each year of their classroom work.

 Our Servant Leader team puts many hours into preparation and planning for our Middle School Expedition.
-On the trip itself, the students put their learning into practice, serving as team leaders for small groups, teaching dissections and other STEM modules, leading worship, and performing in a 4-night-long play, which is a primary gospel and science teaching medium on the trip and offers.
+On the trip itself, the students put their learning into practice, serving as team leaders for small groups, teaching dissections and other STEM modules, leading worship, and performing in a 4-night-long play, which is a primary gospel and science teaching medium on the trip.

 During the school year, Servant Leaders seek to develop relationships with and mentor younger students, serve families at tea parties and muggings, help keep our facilities in good order and are generally indispensable.